 Graphic design is an exciting and continually evolving field in today’s economy.
 Graphic designers create for print and digital applications in advertising, packaging, publishing, branding and more.

 Graphic design is a track within the BFA concentration of digital media.
 Students pursuing graphic design must declare digital media as their BFA concentration.
+Here is a sample four-year plan of courses for the Graphic Design track.

 Careers in Graphic Design